TcMenu/TaskManagerIO/README.md

 TaskManagerIO library is not a full RTOS, rather it can be used on top of FreeRTOS via ESP32 or mbed RTOS.
 It is a complimentary technology that can assist with certain types of work-load.
 It has a major advantage, that the same code runs on many platforms as listed above.
 It is a core building block of [IoAbstraction](https://github.com/davetcc/IoAbstraction) and [tcMenu framework](https://github.com/davetcc/IoAbstraction)

+## Important notes around scheduling tasks and events

+TaskManaagerIO is a cooperative scheduler, and cooperative schedulers by their very nature have unfair semantics.
+In practice this means that you should not create repeating events or fixed rate schedules that have a 0 delay, if you do, no other tasks will run because the one with 0 delay will always win.

 ## Multi-tasking - advanced usage

 TaskManager uses a lock free design, based on "compare and exchange" to acheive thread safety on larger boards, atomic operations on AVR, and interrupt locking back-up on other boards.
 Below, we discuss the multi-threaded features in more detail.